xybu/umlbox-dash/README.md

 Installation
 ============

+`umlbox` requires `user-mode-linux` package (in Ubuntu) to compile and run correctly.

+To compile the binary,

-Use `make` or `make all` to build umlbox and an included kernel.
-Use `make nokernel` to build only the non-kernel components, to use another UML kernel.
-In either case, `make install` installs umlbox (ignore error output if you're not installing the kernel), and you may use `make install PREFIX=<some prefix>` to install to a custom prefix.
+* Use `make` or `make all` to build umlbox and an included kernel.
+* Use `make nokernel` to build only the non-kernel components, to use another UML kernel.

+To install the sandbox to the system,

+* Run `sudo make install` installs umlbox (ignore error output if you're not installing the kernel)
+* Use `make install PREFIX=<some prefix>` to install to a custom prefix.

 Usage
 =====

-UMLBox requires no special privileges, and sandboxes all accesses, including filesystem and networking.
+`umlbox` requires no special hardware requirement (run on both x86 and x64) or system privileges, and sandboxes all accesses, including filesystem and networking.
 It presents a user-selectable limited subset of the directory structure to the guest process, and prevents networking and IPC to host processes.

 ```
 umlbox [options] <command>